asdemonet/machine-learning-challenge/README.md

 I then ran GridSearch to verify that the model was operating optimally and with the best parameters of {'max_features': 'auto', 'n_estimators': 700}, the score was only marginally improved at 0.8794145355115921.

 ## Conclusions
-The Random Forest Model had much greater success at accurately predicting the classification of exoplanet data, with 88.
+The Random Forest Model had much greater success at accurately predicting the classification of exoplanet data, with 87.6% accuracy.
+The most successful versions of this model included all data points or eliminated data points with an importance score of < 0.03.